typerefinery-ai/typerefinery-websight/application/backend/src/main/resources/apps/typerefinery/components/dialog/select/README.md

 ## Implemented Enhancements

-- **Datasource child**: The select component now supports an optional `datasource` subresource beneath the select definition that points to a loader component (e.g. `typerefinery/components/dialog/datasources/content`) responsible for fetching options.
+- **Datasource child**: The select component now supports an optional `datasource` subresource beneath the select definition that points to a loader component (e.g. `typerefinery/components/dialog/datasources/keyvalue`) responsible for fetching options.
-- **Content datasource**: The `typerefinery/components/dialog/datasources/content` component uses the `DatasourceContent` Sling model to resolve paths (absolute or relative to component) and load `KeyValuePair` options from repository nodes.
+- **Key-Value datasource**: The `typerefinery/components/dialog/datasources/keyvalue` component uses the `KeyValue` Sling model to resolve paths (absolute or relative to component) and load `KeyValuePair` options from repository nodes.
 - **Backward compatibility**: When no `datasource` is provided, the component preserves the current inline child behaviour so existing dialogs continue working without migration.
 - **Shared content**: Reusable option lists are available under `/apps/typerefinery/components/dialog/fields/` (e.g. `color` and `icons`).
 - **Visual enhancements**: The component supports `isColour` and `isIcon` props for enhanced option rendering: